Reading Time: 10 minutes

 Once RFM analysis is completed, there is an increased understanding of what the user needs most from your brand, and based on behavior, when are they likely to interact with you.
 A differentiated media strategy, combining multiple formats and mediums, for varying durations, can be created to target different segments based on their characteristics.

-RFM analysis allows you to create customized and personalized messaging, and this can be used to streamline the various messages you send to a specific customer and continue sending messages of only a particular type, thereby reducing the chance of dissatisfaction or annoyance, and create higher customer satisfaction.
+RFM analysis allows you to create customized and personalized marketing messaging, and this can be used to streamline the various messages you send to a specific customer and continue sending messages of only a particular type, thereby reducing the chance of dissatisfaction or annoyance, and create higher customer satisfaction.

 RFM allows you to recognize your most valuable and least valuable customers, and during the launch of a new product, the Champion customer can be engaged in a way that creates high WOM, which positively impacts product perception amongst other customers, leading to greater awareness and eventual purchase.